Shift Bristol Logo

 As a nomadic organisation our teaching takes place across a variety of locations (we purposely don’t own a ‘Hogwarts’ premises to keep us rooted and connected within the Bristol community and wider network, and keep the cost of the course affordable).

 Our main indoor classroom is based in St Werburghs, at the beautiful Gasworks studio.
 It is easily accessible by bike, walking and bus and train routes.
-There is street parking and bike racks in the garden.
+There is on street parking outside and secure bike racks in the garden.

 Throughout the course we use a variety of other Bristol venues/locations, and each term we go on an overnight field trip for 1-2 nights.
 We ensure that shared transport is arranged, so that everyone has assistance in getting around.
 Past field trips have included Tinkers Bubble, Westonbirt, The National Arboretum, Brithdir Mawr Community, Five Penny Farm, Ourganics, Ragmans Lane Farm, Bioaqua Farm, East Devon Forest Garden.

-These visits to the people on the ground and projects in action bring the taught material alive in a way that can’t happen in the classroom.
+Visiting these inspirational projects and people bring the taught material alive in a way that can’t happen in the classroom.
 They also give us the opportunity to experience the power of what 30 pairs of eager hands can achieve in a short amount of time - in the past we’ve planted entire orchards, dug swales and ponds, and erected giant polytunnels.
 We often get the added bonus of reacquainting with previous students who are now active in the network, leading their own ventures.

-The field trip accommodation varies a lot; from staying in a cosy but cramped farmhouse, to living it up in a Grade II listed 19th Century Neo-Gothic rectory, to camping in a forest garden with a natural swimming pool.
-These are shared sleeping arrangements to different degrees; we can’t guarantee that there will be separate areas for different gender identities, or that we can group all the snorers together.
+The field trip accommodation varies; from staying in a cosy but cramped farmhouse, to living it up in a Grade II listed 19th Century Neo-Gothic rectory, to camping in a forest garden with a natural swimming pool.
+Each requiring a different type of sleeping arrangement.
+We can’t guarantee that there will be separate areas for different gender identities, or that we can group all the snorers together.
 Some of the sleeping accommodation requires some students to sleep crashpad stylee.
-It’s a big experiment in balancing the needs within the group and finding compromises and pooling our resources to help everyone feel as comfortable as possible.
+It’s an experiment in balancing the needs within the group and finding compromises and pooling our resources to help everyone feel as comfortable as possible.

 Library

-We have a library of over 350 books available to borrow throughout the year, on all aspects of Practical Sustainability.
+We have a library of over 350 books available to borrow whilst studying with us, on all aspects of Practical Sustainability.
 We edit and expand on the library each year, ensuring it is built on student recommendations and kept current and representative.

 Accreditation & What Next?